NJIT-WIS/project-management-github-activity/README.md

 ### Your list should look like this:
 #### Things we understand**
 1. I know how to commit changes.
+[2]
-2. I know how to push and pull commits.[2]
+2. I know how to push and pull commits.[3]
 3. I know how to add repo secrets in Github.
 4. Python print
 5. Git Status
+6. Creating SSH Keys and setting up the authorization
 #### Things we don't understand
 1. I don't understand what certain issues require me to fix.
 2. I don't understand how Dockerhub will be used.
-[2]
+[3]
 3. I don't understand when to change between different branches.
-4. I don't know linux directory listing
+4. I don't know linux directory listing [2]
 5. I don't know GIT
+6. Creating features in webclass project
 #### Things we want to know next**
 1. Cloud deployment [1]
 2. Teraform[2]
 3. Databases[2]
 4. I want to know how to read and understand Python code.
+[1]
+5. Learning to write up docker setup files
+6. Best methods to handle large scale merge conflicts

 ## Prerequisite - YOU.
 MUST SETUP PRIVATE PUBLIC KEY AUTH WITH GITHUB OR YOU WILL GET ACCESS DENIED ERRORS WHEN YOU PUSH FROM THE TERMINAL
 Add your ssh public key to github - See video